SkygearIO/features/features/310-prerender-gear/prerender.md

 `seo-prerender`: Boolean. `true` to enable prerender, `false` to disable.

 `seo-prerender-expiry`: Time.
-The amount of time a prerendrered html is kept in cache.
+The amount of time, specified in seconds, a prerendrered html is kept in cache.

 `seo-prerender-capture-wait`: Time.
-The amount of time, specified in seconds, prerender waits before capturing DOM such that javascript, etc can have time to run
+The amount of time, specified in seconds, prerender waits before capturing DOM such that javascript, etc can have time to run.

 `seo-prerender-user-agent`: Comma separated strings. `user-agent` that is considered a search engine.